 At Bran Monastery you have to come for the panorama.
 It is the best place from the ones accessible to tourists from where you can see Piatra Craiului Ridge and the villages at its foothills.

 Depending on the season, the colors change and they have lots of shades.
 So does the scent and the gentleness of the wind.
 We got here late in autumn, descending by bike from Bucegi, from Şaua Strungă more precisely.
 We were caught by rain, a cold and heavy rain.
 We got to Simon when the rain was almost over.
 Then we climbed towards Bran Monastery to see everything from above.
 Far away the game of lights and clouds was pleasant.
 It made us feel small, but it gave us strength.

 Many routes start from here as well.
 Upstream you get fast in Bucegi through Șaua Strunga, or even at Omu on Gaura Valley – a more difficult and forbidden route.

 I haven’t told you much about Bran Monastery.
 Before everything, it is a place of worship that brings peace all around.
 It is also a place of silence where you can go once in a while.
 This monastery is a modest, small one build in 2006 as a hermitage and later transformed into a monastery.
-It was raised to honor the soldiers who died in combat here during World War I. It is covered with shingle, painted in clean white that harmonizes perfect with the place and its peace.
+It was raised to honor the soldiers who died in combat here during World War I. It is covered with shingle, painted in clean white that harmonizes perfectly with the place and its peace.

 More info about this Place of worship built on Balaban Ridge (this is the name of the plateau) you can find on the official page.

-About the place I can say that it is always an oasis of silence, beauty, vibration and recharge.
+About the place, I can say that it is always an oasis of silence, beauty, vibration, and recharge.

 Article by: Alexandru – Pure Romania